 This post contains affiliate links.

 Before you go out there and buy your child one of the cool top-rated ride-on Power Wheel vehicles, there is something important to consider.
-These cars have weight limits, and you would want your kid to enjoy it for as long as possible before they grow out of it.
+These cars have weight limits, and you would want your kid to enjoy them for as long as possible before they grow out of them.
 So you need to look closely at the limits of the car you've got your heart set on.

 The right Power Wheels weight limit for your child depends on the model you want to buy for them.
 The factory specifications say that the maximum weight of the smallest one is 40 pounds (18KG), and the maximum is as high as 130 pounds (59KG).

 It would be best to remember that all types of Power Wheel vehicles have a different maximum load capacity.
 As such, it’s a good idea to determine what your chosen model can handle to avoid disappointment.
-We’ll be looking at the different types of vehicles out there, and what their weight limits are.
+I’ll be looking at the different types of vehicles out there, and what their weight limits are.

 How Much Weight Can a Power Wheels Hold?

 The amount of weight that power wheels can hold depends on the model and manufacturer.

 In general, the models meant for very young children at only one year of age can carry up to 40 pounds (18KG).

 On the other hand, those models made to be used by children of five years and older will easily carry up to 130 pounds (59KG).
 The average weight for a 10-year-old boy is anything from 57 to 100 pounds (25.9 to 45.4KG).